Chico the Rainmaker

-The series featured a talking shrunken head.
-It was also shown on television in the Maritimes as a 7-part serial in the mid-1970s on Saturday afternoons.
+Chico the Rainmaker (also known as The Boy with Two Heads) is a 1974 British seven-part serial film directed by Jonathan Ingrams starring Spencer Plumridge, Leslie Ash and Hilda Fenemore.
+It was written by C.M.
+Pennington-Richards and made by Eyeline Films for the Children's Film Foundation.

-It was also known as The Boy with Two Heads.
+Two children discover a South American shrunken head with magical powers.

-Plot synopsis
+Plot

 A boy named Chris Page finds a decorated box at a local antiques shop that contains an eerie shrunken head.
 He and his sister Jill, inadvertently play a special series of notes on a flute and call the head magically to life.
 It reveals itself to be Chicopacobacowana, a 2000 yr-old tribal witch doctor from the jungles of the Amazon.
 He is vital to the tribe both as protector and because he is their rainmaker.
 He has been making the rains for 2000 years however for the past three years, his people have been suffering from a drought.

 'Chico' had been taken from the jungle by explorers three years previously, and had been awaiting an opportunity to return to his tribe ever since.
 The shrunken head along with some other artifacts had been inadvertently sold as part of a lot to a local antiques shop owner who just wanted to buy an old lawnmower.
-The shrunken head is being sought by an art dealer (Stanley Thornton) who knows it to be priceless.
+The shrunken head is being sought by an art dealer who knows it to be priceless.

-Two thieves (Doug and Des) who had earlier attempted to burgle the antique shop, learn of a cash reward that Thornton is offering for Chico, and they attempt to capture him.
+Two thieves who had earlier attempted to burgle the antique shop, learn of a cash reward that Thornton is offering for Chico, and they attempt to capture him.
 The series centres on the children's adventures as they try to help Chico get home to South America while evading Thornton and the thieves.